-2016).
-A value of r=500 can be considered as sufficient for screening and ranking purposes, for example Vanuytrecht et al. (2014) has shown that a stable ranking was achieved using only 25 trajectories, whereby the relatively small numbers of simulations necessary for ranking was further confirmed by Nossent et al. (2011).
-The basic idea of the radial design is that from a starting point, one factor M is varied while keeping all others fixed.
-This results in M steps (varying each factor once) that are performed for each sampling point (r).
-In general, r EEs are calculated per input factor which are then averaged to provide a global sensitivity metric μ_i for each input factor i.
+For sampling, we used the radial design, where r sample points from a Latin hypercube sampling serve as well-spread starting points in the input space (Campolongo et al., 2011).
+The total sample size N follows the form r(M + 1), with M being the number of input factors.
+For r, a value of 500 was chosen, resulting in 7500 model evaluations (M = 14) (Sarrazin et al., 2016).
+A value of r = 500 can be considered as sufficient for screening and ranking purposes; for example, Vanuytrecht et al. (2014) has shown that a stable ranking can be achieved using only 25 trajectories, whereby the relatively small numbers of simulations necessary for ranking were further confirmed by Nossent et al. (2011).
+The basic idea of the radial design is that, from a starting point, one factor Mis varied while keeping all others fixed.
+This results in Msteps (varying each factor once) that are performed for each sampling point (r).
+In general, r EEs are calculated per input factor, which are then averaged to provide a global sensitivity metric $\mu_i$ for each input factor i.
 The calculation itself is based on finite differences.
-To account for non-monotonic effects in the model, μ_i^{} is used based on the absolute values of the EEs (Campolongo et al., 2011).
+To account for non-monotonic effects in the model, $\mu_i^$ is used based on the absolute values of the EEs (Campolongo et al., 2011).
 The formulation is:

-$$\mu_i^ = \frac{\sum{i=1}^r |\mathbf{I}{EE,i}|}{r}$$ (7)
+$$\mu_i^ = \frac{\sum{i=1}^r |I{\text{EE},i}|}{r}.$$ (7)